-A court reporter will provide an estimate in advance, but will not know the final cost until the transcript is completed.
+A court reporter coordinator will provide an estimate in advance, but will not know the final cost until the transcript is completed.
 Payment in full based on the estimate is due upon placing an order.
 Any additional costs beyond the initial payment shall be paid prior to delivery of the transcript.
 Any overages will be refunded upon delivery of the transcript.

-Office of the Court Reporters
+Office of the Court Reporter Coordinator

-Mailing Address: Court Reporter
+Mailing Address: Court Reporter Coordinator

 175 Main Street